Woman silhouette at sunset

 • Have you experienced a moment when you thought you were aligned with others — only to learn you were choosing differently?

 • What assumptions have you made about what others want for their lives?
+And what assumptions have others made about you?

 Woman reading and learning